NelsonSharma/topics/README.md

 # the base directory to server files
 # default is the same directory as the __file__

+--secret
+# the file containing app secret key
+# will be auto-generated if not found - will use in subsequent runs
+# default is "__secret__.txt"

+--login
+# name of login database file - an Excel file stored in the current dir
+# default is "__login__.xlsx" (will auto-create if not found)

+--rename
+# if true (1), displays the "update-name" field on login page
+# users can update their name using this field
+# default is false(0)

 --topic
 # name of the topic - this is displayed as the main heading at the top of all pages
 # default is "tOpIcS"

+--emoji
+# an emoji to display in between user-id and name
+# default is "💻" (can be blank as well)

 --welcome
 # a welcome message to be displayed when a user lands on the login page
 # default is "Welcome!"

---login
-# name of login database file - an Excel file stored in the current dir
-# default is "__login__.xlsx" (will auto-create if not found)

 --case
 # convert uid to upper or lower case